Eyetracking-Missing-Data-Imputation-AI/Prediction_of_missing_eye-tracking_data_with_neural_networks/README.md

 ## Prerequisites
 There is a requirement for both MATLAB and Python3
 * MATLAB was utilized for preprocessing and analysis
-* Python3 was utilized to build the deep learning models and generate predictions
+* Python3 was utilized to train the deep learning models and generate predictions

 ## Script Overview
 Our project requires the user run each of the 5 files sequentially to impute the missing point of gaze and gaze classification data